CrazyRedMachine/NostalgiaIO/README.md

 **Note:** Make sure to wire the keyboard to the RS232 side of the adapter, and the arduino to the TTL side.
 Use the 3.3v pin to power the MAX3232 chip **from the TTL side**.

+### Additional buttons

+Unlike the other pins, SERVICE/TEST/COIN/MODE buttons can be freely moved to other GPIO by editing the `#define PIN_*` at the beginning of `NostalgiaIO.ino`

 ## WIP Features

-- [MIDI] MIDI mode
-- [Multitouch] Increase key width virtually
 - [Misc.]
-Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well.
+Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well without having to use an arduino.